KristynaPijackova/DINO-NEAT/README.md

 Ps.: Runs on linux, not tested it on windows...

-If you're interested in how NEAT works check out this paper or thei website ;) http://nn.cs.utexas.edu/downloads/papers/stanley.cec02.pdf
+If you're interested in how NEAT works check out this paper:

+http://nn.cs.utexas.edu/downloads/papers/stanley.cec02.pdf

+or their website ;)

 https://neat-python.readthedocs.io/en/latest/